 Many parents would consider martial arts for their sons, not nearly as many would consider it for their daughters.
 However martial arts is one of the few sports (art) where both boys and girls can play together.
 At Peace Martial Arts, we have a large amount of girls in our classes, and in many classes they outnumber the boys.

-*The information on this page was pulled from www.ricardoalmeida.com and joshua mccarron at livestrong.com and edited by Adam Vann*
+*The information on this page was obtained from www.ricardoalmeida.com and joshua mccarron at livestrong.com and edited by Adam Vann*